 How do you respond to people who don’t consider digital art to be real art?

 I try to explain that art starts with a concept.
 The tool is not important for me.
 Today, digital is one of the most exciting trends in art, we have NFTs that are going to move the world.
-Digital is not a trend, it is the future

 The most important thing about art is that there are no rules, art is open and it can help others to open their minds.
 As digital artists, we expect the public to understand that this is our work, our creativity, our story … the tools may be different, but the concept is the same.